 The meeting will be convened by the Commission with the following minimum deadlines:

-3 months before the meeting: Members of CARACAL are informed of the tentative dates of the meeting.;
+3 months before the meeting: Members of CARACAL are informed of the tentative dates of the meeting.When the meeting is convened for the assistance of the Commission in the preparation of delegated acts, the European Parliament and the Council are informed simultaneously;

-3 weeks before the meeting: Invitations and registration forms, are sent to members of CARACAL.and simultaneously to the European Parliament and the Council.
+3 weeks before the meeting: Invitations andif necessary registration forms, are sent to members of CARACAL.In the case of Member States’ experts consulted for the preparation and drawingup of delegated acts, invitations are sent to the Permanent Representations of Member Statesand simultaneously to the European Parliament and the Council, to their respective functional mailboxes.

 Joint meetings with other groups may be convened to discuss matters falling within their respective areas of responsibility.
 The deadlines for CARACAL apply to joint meetings.